Learn DBOS Python

 We can add durable execution to our app with just four lines of code and an import statement.

-Copy the following into your main.py
+Copy the following code into your greeting_guestbook/main.py

 import logging